Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-alarm/README.md

 * OK if there are no unrecovered alarms.
 * WARN if any unrecovered alarm has a "major" or "warning" severity.
 * CRIT if any unrecovered alarm has a "critical" severity.
+* WARN if the appliance reports more alarms than the check reads in one run, because the list is then incomplete.
 * UNKNOWN on invalid API responses or responses with error codes.
 * `--always-ok` suppresses all alerts and always returns OK.